ianyang66/ADLFinal/README.md

 ## Objective

-Discover the relationship between courses to forecast which ones users will purchase and which course categories they are most interested in.
+Discover the relationship between courses to predict which ones will users purchase and which course categories are they most interested in.

 ## Reproduce